Branding With Push Notifications 101

 Every brand has a story, and users buy into the story, not the brand itself per se.
 Push notifications can be used as a means of extending the brand story over different channels.
 At every point of business, brands can send a push notification to amplify the effect of their brand story.

 Say, you are a travel brand that promises a personalized travel experience like no other.
-A customer of yours is traveling through Monaco and to make their experience more memorable at the same time keep your brand story consistent, you send a push message.
+A customer of yours is traveling through Monaco and to make their experience more memorable and at the same time keep your brand story consistent, you send a push message.
+With VWO Engage, you can easily maintain a consistent flow of messages that are interesting to your target audience.
+Take a free trial to check for yourself.

 Along with being consistent, sometimes your brand needs to tell a relevant story, as there is a higher probability of engagement.
 Push notifications can be sent out to integrate relevant topics into your brand story.
 Here’s an example of how JCPenney integrated the spirit of Valentine’s Day with its brand positioning to attract younger audiences.

 An emotional element to your brand story like humor brings a nuanced appeal to your brand.
-Push notifications can amplify the effect an emotion driven the brand story to new heights.
-Humor releases Dopamine, a chemical which controls the mood and pleasure hormones of the body.
+Push notifications can amplify the effect an emotion-driven the brand story to new heights.
+Humor releases Dopamine, a chemical that controls the mood and pleasure hormones of the body.
 They play a significant factor when it comes to creating brand perceptions among customers.
 Here is an example of how sentiments like humor can instantly draw attention.

 Recognizing your logo